 For more information, check out the commuter student meal plan offerings.

 Need some on-campus storage?
 Lockers are available to rent.
-To sign up for one, visit or stop by the ConnectSU Hub.
+To sign up for one, visit ConnectSU Hub.

 Whether you are a bicycle commuter or taking a break to get a run in, being able to take a shower on campus might be just the ticket.
 There is a locker room with showers available on campus specifically for commuter students.